Computer interface for the brain

 iTunes or “The Musical Apple”

-Just ran across this video about the iTunes Music store.
-Describes iTunes well and has Bono in it which is very cool.
-I’ve bought quite a bit of stuff from the store including Elvis, U2 and the Clash.
+I’ve bought quite a bit of stuff from the Apple/iTunes including Elvis, U2, and the Clash.
 I have to say I like purchasing the music better than using P2P software, because you know what you are getting and you support the artist.
-Although what the artist gets is largely dependent on their label and I think recording companies are mostly evil, but that’s another story.
+Although what the artist gets is largely dependent on their label and I … Read more